 Ullevaal Stadion is Norway’s national stadium and as such home of the Norwegian national team and the venue of the Norwegian Cup final.
 No club currently plays at Ullevaal though it has been the home of Vålerenga and Lyn in the past.

 The initiative for the construction of Ullevaal Stadion came from local club FK Lyn.
 In 1925 a limited company was established in which Lyn, the local municipality, and a few other local clubs participated, and which was to finance the new stadium.

-Ullevaal Stadion officially opened on the 26th of September 1926 with a match between Lyn and Swedish side Örgryte (5-1).
+Ullevaal Stadion officially opened on 26 September 1926 with a match between Lyn and Swedish side Örgryte (5-1).
 The stadium was at that time bowl-shaped, had a running track, and could hold about 35,000 people.

 It recorded its highest attendance in 1935 when 35,495 people attended a friendly international between Norway and Sweden.